dwbasta/EntraCustomExtensionCommunity/LifeCycle Workflow/Templates/Privilege account Leaver.md

 2. Verify all actions and triggers are displayed correctly
 3. Check for any warning or error icons on actions
 4. Expand each action to confirm configuration is correct

+#### Step 9: Update variables
+1.)
+Click on the Set-APIURL step
+2.)
+Put your api link in this section (found Under the API Enterprise app --> Provisioning --> Under Technical information --> Provisioning API Endpoint)

 ---